asizikov/asizikov.github.io/_posts/2015-12-20-full-stack-ci-for-free.md

 ##GitVersion

 I like the approach suggested by GitVersion.
-You can define package versions based on your branching model.
+You can define package version based on your branching model.

 The basic idea is simple:

-The build triggered by commit to Feature branch produces alpha package, beta packages come from develop branch, release candidates come from master.
+* The build triggered by commit to Feature branch produces alpha package, beta packages come from develop branch, release candidates come from master.
-The tag produces stable version.
+* The tag produces stable version.

 If you want to get more backgrounds I recommend you a nice [couple][GVSemVer] of [posts][GVSemVer2] written by [my colleague](https://twitter.com/gusztavvargadr).

-##Appveyor
+##AppVeyor
 I'm using AppVeyor as a CI server.

 AppVeyor is a free cloud build server which is [easy to integrate][AppVeyorGitHub] with your GitHub repository.
 Creating the account is simple, you can log in using your GitHub and you’re done.